sethuli20241379-maker/Smart-Campus-API/README.md

 As the API grows, new functionality related to, for example sensor readings, can be added directly to the relevant class, in this case the SensorReadingResource, without modifying an unrelated class, for example the main SensorResource.
 This reduces the likelihood of introducing bugs into unrelated parts of the system and makes future extensions easier.
+Improves reusability and testability:
+Because sub-resources are independent classes, they can be tested in isolation.
+This allows for more focused unit testing and better code quality.